Tree of Life Center wants to help you understand some general concepts about egg freezing. We have summarized some common questions about this topic.

 2) Consult your fertility clinic and review results.
 You may choose to schedule a quick ultrasound to find out your number of follicles, as this determines the maximum number of eggs that can be retrieved during one cycle.
 Doctors recommend 20 eggs be stored for the highest chances of healthy future birth, but it is more likely to expect 10-15 eggs per cycle.

 3) On the 2nd day of your menstrual cycle, you begin ovarian stimulation by giving yourself the fertility medication.
 1-2 injections per day are self-administered before bed.
 Don’t worry!
-The needles are very small and are injected into the softest region of your stomach, typically the least painful spot for shots.
+The needles are very small and are injected into your stomach's softest region, typically the least painful spot for shots.

 4) You’ll continue hormonal medications for 8-10 days.